zoeseeger/git-cheat-sheet/README.md

 ### Check changes between local and remote repositories

-Get all information from remote host:
+Get all information from remote host and bring in most recent files from repository.
+This can incorporate new remote changes to a file without losing local changes:

     git fetch

+To sync files with the repository use pull:

+    git pull

 Check remote host files again current repository:

     git log -p HEAD..FETCH_HEAD

-### Updating local repository from git

-    git pull

 ### Creating a new branch